-You will have eight ensembles to choose from to develop performance skills, plus student groups and a chance for solo work.
-You will also build proficiency in the many dimensions of the musical experience through study of historical and theoretical concepts.
+There will be multiple opportunities to develop your performance skills.
+The music program provides a range of performance opportunities on and off campus.
+You will have eight ensembles to choose from – plus student groups and a chance for solo work.
+In your coursework you’ll build proficiency in the many dimensions of the musical experience by studying historical and theoretical concepts.

 Catherine Crone ’13, who double-majored in music and math, capped a distinguished career at Hamilton College by winning a prestigious Royster Fellowship at the University of North Carolina at Chapel Hill.
 She’s studying musicology and hopes to make a career in academics.More >>